5 Steps to Converting Blog Posts to Audio

 Not all content is going to translate well into an audio piece.

-For example, imagine an infographic, which typically contains many stats or short tips along with plenty of graphics being translated into audio.
+For example, imagine an infographic on how to make money from home, which typically contains many stats or short tips along with plenty of graphics being translated into audio.
 It’s simply isn’t going to work.

 Content that does convert well to audio includes: